eigen2017/fastllmtritonbackend/README.md

     SOURCE_DIR ../../backend-main
 )

-2. modify /models/glm/fastllm-master/build/libfastllm.so to where you build fastllm libfastllm.so
+2. modify /models/glm/fastllm-master/build/libfastllm.so to where you build fastllm libfastllm.so<br>
 target_link_libraries(
     triton_glmbackend
     PRIVATE